ietf-rats-wg/draft-ietf-rats-evidence-trans/draft-smith-rats-evidence-trans.md

 # Verifier Reconciliation {#sec-verifier-rec}

-This document assumes the reader is familiar with Verifier Reconsiliation as described in {{Section 2 of -corim}}.
+This document assumes the reader is familiar with Verifier reconciliation as described in {{Section 2 of -corim}}.
 It describes how a Verifier should process the CoRIM to enable CoRIM authors to convey their intended meaning and how a Verifier reconciles its various inputs.
 Evidence is one of its inputs.
 The Verifier is expected to create an internal representation from an external representation.